bharath6692/java8-examples/README.md

 # java8-examples

-In this I am triying to put mhy learned exmaples of java 8 new features.
+This repository contains basic exmaples of java 8 features.

-Streams are my favourite among all.